iBelieve/qclassgen/README.md

 ### How to Use ###

-In your class defintion, include the generated code:
+In your class definition, include the generated code:

     class Test {
         Q_OBJECT